jasminemathieu/Cloud-AD-Configuration/README.md

 ![Confirmation of successful assignment](https://imgur.com/nS3aBhr.jpg)

 ## Assigning Subscription-level Role
-In this section of the project, subreaderjane was assigned subscription-level role as a reader.
+In this section of the project, subreaderjane was assigned a subscription-level role as a reader.

 ![Assign reader role](https://imgur.com/5MJFYFD.jpg)